Rajpratik71/linux-manPages/gpic.md

        "str1" == "str2"
        "str1" != "str2"

        String comparison expressions must be parenthesised in some contexts to avoid ambiguity.

    Other Changes
-       A  bare expression, expr, is acceptable as an attribute; it is equiva‐ lent to dir expr, where dir is the current direction.
+       A bare expression, expr, is acceptable as an attribute; it is equivalent to dir expr, where dir is the current direction.
 For example

               line 2i

        means draw a line 2 inches long in the current direction.
 The ‘i’ (or ‘I’) character is ignored; to use another measurement unit, set the scale variable to an appropriate value.

-       The maximum width and height of the picture are taken from  the  vari‐ ables maxpswid and maxpsht.
+       The maximum width and height of the picture are taken from the variables maxpswid and maxpsht.
 Initially these have values 8.5 and 11.

        Scientific notation is allowed for numbers.
 For example